Shares in Russia's MegaFon fall on market debut

 MOSCOW Shares in MegaFon (MFON.MM) (MFONq.L) fell nearly 3 percent on their market debut on Wednesday, following a bumpy ride for the issue and showing limited demand among investors for another Russian mobile stock.

-Russia's second-biggest mobile phone operator priced its London and Moscow offer at the bottom of the indicated range, raising $1.7 billion and creating a market alternative to established New York-listed Russian players MTS (MBT.N) and Vimpelcom VIP.N.
+Russia's second-biggest mobile phone operator priced its London and Moscow offer at the bottom of the indicated range, raising $1.7 billion (1.0 billion pounds) and creating a market alternative to established New York-listed Russian players MTS (MBT.N) and Vimpelcom VIP.N.

 Investor caution towards MegaFon, controlled by Russia's richest man Alisher Usmanov, in part reflects the patchy performance of Russian new issues.
 MegaFon has also struggled to differentiate itself from leader MTS, which has a bigger free float, a similar dividend yield and a long track record as a public company.